RKHS-SHAP: Shapley Values for Kernel Methods: Abstract

 \section{Abstract}

 Feature attribution for kernel methods is often heuristic and not individualised for each prediction.
-To address this, we turn to the concept of Shapley values, a coalition game theoretical framework that has previously been applied to different machine learning model interpretation tasks, such as linear models, tree ensembles and deep networks.
-By analysing Shapley values from a functional perspective, we propose \textsc{RKHS-SHAP}, an attribution method for kernel machines that can efficiently compute both \emph{Interventional} and \emph{Observational Shapley values} using kernel mean embeddings of distributions.
-We show theoretically that our method is robust with respect to local perturbations - a key yet often overlooked desideratum for interpretability.
+To address this, we turn to the concept of Shapley values~(SV), a coalition game theoretical framework that has previously been applied to different machine learning model interpretation tasks, such as linear models, tree ensembles and deep networks.
+By analysing SVs from a functional perspective, we propose \textsc{RKHS-SHAP}, an attribution method for kernel machines that can efficiently compute both \emph{Interventional} and \emph{Observational Shapley values} using kernel mean embeddings of distributions.
+We show theoretically that our method is robust with respect to local perturbations - a key yet often overlooked desideratum for consistent model interpretation.
 Further, we propose \emph{Shapley regulariser}, applicable to a general empirical risk minimisation framework, allowing learning while controlling the level of specific feature's contributions to the model.
-We demonstrate that the Shapley regulariser enables learning which is robust to covariate shift of a given feature and fair learning which controls the Shapley values of sensitive features.
+We demonstrate that the Shapley regulariser enables learning which is robust to covariate shift of a given feature and fair learning which controls the SVs of sensitive features.